OSMCha/osm-adiff-service/README.md

 # osm-adiff-service

-Listens to augmented diff files published to S3 by Overpass and minutely replication files from `osm-metronome`, and merges them together to create full representations of changesets.
+This service is intended to create full representations of OpenStreetMap changesets.
+It needs to listen to minutely changeset replication files and query changeset data in overpass, so both datasets can be merged together.

 # Real OpenStreetMap Changesets